Last Updated on February 16, 2021 by The ‘Noms.

 A chocolate version of a classic Manhattan recipe with our brandied cherries.

-We always are fans of the classics and the folks over at Cut Spike Distillery mentioned on Twitter that they were obsessing about Manhattans.
-They wanted another recipe to try, and of course it prompted us to finish up our experimentation on this twist of the classic Manhattan.
-Invented in the 1870s at the Manhattan Club in New York, this chocolate Manhattan is typical of the cocktails from this period that were plenty boozy and not overly sweet.
-Try out a SaloonBox cocktail subscription!
+We always are fans of the classic cocktails, and the classic Manhattan was invented in the 1870s at the Manhattan Club in New York.
+This chocolate Manhattan is typical of the cocktails from this period that were plenty boozy and not overly sweet.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.